BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Gothmog's Right Hand** `PASSIVE` - If Gothmog's Enforcer is within 3" of Gothmog, then Gothmog may spend one of Gothmog's Enforcer's Will points to declare a Heroic Move or Heroic March, instead of spending his own Might points.
+- **Gothmog's Right Hand** `PASSIVE`

+If Gothmog's Enforcer is within 3" of Gothmog, then Gothmog may spend one of Gothmog's Enforcer's Will points to declare a Heroic Move or Heroic March, instead of spending his own Might points.
 Additionally, when Gothmog declares a Heroic March or Heroic Move within 3" of Gothmog's Enforcer, Gothmog can measure the range of the With Me or At the Double from Gothmog's Enforcer, rather than himself.

 </div>